litebird/litebird_sim/docs/source/dipole.rst

-The class :class:`.SpacecraftOrbit` describes the orbit of the LiteBIRD spacecraft with respect to the Barycentric Ecliptic Reference Frame and the motion of Barycentric Ecliptic Reference Frame with respect to the CMB; this class is necessary because the class :class:`.ScanningStrategy` (see the chapter :ref:`scanning-strategy`) only models the *direction* each instrument is looking at but knows nothing about the velocity of the spacecraft itself.
+The class :class:`.SpacecraftOrbit` describes the orbit of the LiteBIRD spacecraft with respect to the Barycentric Ecliptic Reference Frame and the motion of the Barycentric Ecliptic Reference Frame with respect to the CMB; this class is necessary because the class :class:`.ScanningStrategy` (see the chapter :ref:`scanning-strategy`) only models the *direction* each instrument is looking at but knows nothing about the velocity of the spacecraft itself.

-The class :class:`.SpacecraftOrbit` is a dataclass that is able to initialize its members to sensible default values, which are taken from the literature.
+The class :class:`.SpacecraftOrbit` is a dataclass that can initialize its members to sensible default values taken from the literature.
 As the LiteBIRD orbit around L2 is not fixed yet, the code assumes a WMAP-like Lissajous orbit, :cite:`2008:wmap:cavaluzzi`.
 For the Sun velocity it assumes Planck 2018 solar dipole :cite:`2020:planck:hfi_data_processing`.

-To compute the position/velocity of the spacecraft, you call :func:`.spacecraft_pos_and_vel`; it requires either a time span or an :class:`.Observation` object, and it returns an instance of the class :class:`.SpacecraftPositionAndVelocity`:
+To compute the position/velocity of the spacecraft, you call :func:`.spacecraft_pos_and_vel`; it requires either a period or an :class:`.Observation` object, and it returns an instance of the class :class:`.SpacecraftPositionAndVelocity`: